 paper, and other materials; celebrating good ideas and satisfying accomplishments;

 and helping troubleshoot when things go wrong.
 It also means providing the

 time for children to investigate their own ideas, and being a flexible and

 patient observer of a process that does not always appear to be sequential

-Schools are not designed for this sort of active learning.
+Schools are not usually designed for this sort of active learning.

-for self-directed learning to take place, in spite of the fact that many
+for self-directed learning to take place, in spite of the fact that some

-teachers will tell you this is exactly what they are doing.
+teachers and administrators will tell you this is exactly what they are doing.

 Active learners can benefit from access to resource people

-but do not require motivation or coercion by teachers.
+but do not require motivation or coercion.
 Active learners do

 not need the forced guidance of someone else’s agenda or curriculum.
 They